AnthonyLloyd/CsCheck/README.md

 See the [comparison](Comparison.md) with other random testing libraries.
 The low ceremony Generators make CsCheck a good choice for C#, but the superior automatic shrinking and performance also makes it a good choice for other languages.

-CsCheck also makes multithreading, performance and regression testing simple and fast.
+CsCheck also has functionality to make multithreading, performance and regression testing simple and fast.

 ### Examples